 Florida finally legalized medical marijuana in November 2016.
 An incredible 71% of residents voted in favor of Amendment 2.
 It came two years after the same vote failed.
-The initiative initially legalized MMJ for patients with conditions such as ALS, PTSD, AIDS, and glaucoma.
+The initiative initially legalized MMJ for patients with ALS, PTSD, AIDS, glaucoma, and a few other conditions.

-After initial protests against the new legislation in certain quarters, Governor Rick Scott signed the bill into law in June 2017.
-It took a considerable period for Florida to finally get its act together concerning providing MMJ to qualified patients.
+After protests against the new legislation in certain quarters, Governor Rick Scott signed the bill into law in June 2017.
+However, it took a considerable period for Florida to allow qualified patients to use MMJ finally.
 Indeed, up until March 2019, it was illegal to smoke cannabis in the state.

 Vertical Integration – Does It Hurt the Market?

-In Florida, some companies have purchased licenses for $67 million!
+In Florida, some companies have purchased licenses for over $65 million!
 Small, independent organizations have no chance of getting involved in the industry.

 The vertically integrated system means that, in theory, the cannabis you get in one dispensary should vary significantly from others.
-One would hope this would result in high-quality weed across the board.
-However, as the MMJ industry is such a closed shop, there is a danger of the standard leveling out.
+One would hope this would result in high-quality marijuana across the board.
+However, as the MMJ industry is such a closed shop, there is a danger of the standard falling.

 What Can an MMJ Cardholder Buy in Florida?